Online Trading Starts Here

 • Denmark

 Brokerages that offer financial services like Forex and other instrument trading are required to abide by regulations in some of these countries.
 For instance, brokers are not allowed to give traders bonuses or leverage greater than 1:30 in EU member states.
-Thus, IC Market complies with these and other guidelines established by the nation's financial regulators in which it provides investing services.
-Find out if IC Markets is legal in Jamaica?
+Thus, IC Trading complies with these and other guidelines established by the nation's financial regulators in which it provides investing services.
+Find out if IC Trading is legal in Jamaica?

-Which country is IC Markets banned from?
+Which country is IC Trading banned from?

 • United States of America